 - Users who cancel appointments less than 24 hours in advance are subject to full charge

-- Questions regarding monthly billing should be directed to SRF Directors
+- Questions regarding monthly billing should be directed to CORE Directors

-- SRF are not responsible for the application of their products or outcome of research studies involving their products
+- The COREs are not responsible for the application of their products or outcome of research studies involving their products

-- Each SRF has an advisory committee that meets semi-annually with the SRF director
+- Each CORE has an advisory committee that meets semi-annually with the CORE director

 Authorization forms/sign-up sheets are available to users online and should be faxed to the appropriate facility director.

-PLEASE REMEMBER -- For funding purposes, it is important to acknowledge all Shared Resource Facilities in all publications that include data derived from the facility.
+PLEASE REMEMBER -- It is important to acknowledge all the Dean's COREs and Cores in all publications that include data derived from the facility.